The coalgebra extension problem for $\mathbb Z/p$: Finite Fourier transforms

+Apply $\Delta$ to the latter equation and insert this into the former.
+The coefficients being geometric series will yield the proposed result. \end{proof}

+Observe also that the $F_i$ are orthogonal idempotents in $A_p$, and that the identity is $\ket 0=\sum_{i=0}^{p-1} F_i$.
+Finally, the antipode of $A_p$ being defined by $S\left(\ket i\right)=\ket{p-i}$ shows that $S(F_i)=F_{p-i}$.
+Thus all of the Hopf algebra structure maps have integer coefficients, in the basis $\{F_i\}$.
+However, we will show below that in characteristic $p$, the resulting coalgebra has other multiplication laws which would extend it to a Hopf algebra as well.

-\begin{remark} Now we explain the factor of $\frac 1p$ in $F_j$.
-Without it, the right hand side of the equations for $\Delta,\epsilon$ would be multiplied by $p$.
-Thus we would still have integral structure constants, but they would be $0$ when we change the base field to characteristic $p$, hence they would not yield a coalgebra.
-Of less direct consequence, this also has the effect of moving the $\frac 1p$ factor from the inverse Fourier transform equation to the Fourier transform.
-Thus over $\C$ it is akin to the decision in the usual Fourier transform of placing the factors of $2\pi$ with the momentum space or position space integrals, but in characteristic $p$ this normalization constant becomes $0$. \end{remark}
+\begin{remark} This proposition explains the factor of $\frac 1p$ in our definition of $F_j$: without it, the right hand side of the equations for $\epsilon$ and $\Delta$ would be multiplied by $p$, and this would not yield a coalgebra upon reducing coefficients modulo $p$. \end{remark} \begin{remark} The factor of $\frac 1p$ in the finite Fourier transform is analogous to the factor of $\frac 1{2\pi}$ in the continuous Fourier transform.
+However, in the continuous version one may choose, by convention, whether the $\frac 1{2\pi}$ factor appears in the Fourier transform formula, or the inverse transform formula (or whether both contain a factor of $\frac 1{\sqrt{2\pi}}$).
+For our purposes however, we must choose $\frac 1p$ to be in the finite Fourier transform. \end{remark}